awsdocs/aws-doc-sdk-examples/python/cross_service/dynamodb_item_tracker/README.md

 1. Open the console in your browser.
-1. Navigate to DynamoDB and create a table named `doc-example-work-item-tracker` with a partition key of String type named `item_id`.
+1. Navigate to DynamoDB and create a table named `doc-example-work-item-tracker` with a partition key of String type named `iditem`.

-**Note:** With manual deployment, the app runs as the default user with full permissions.

-#### Verify an email address
+### Verified email address

-1. To email reports from the app, you must register at least one email address.
+To email reports from the app, you must register at least one email address with Amazon SES.
+This verified email is specified as the sender for emailed reports.

-In a browser, navigate to the [Amazon SES console](https://console.aws.amazon.com/ses/).
+1. In a browser, navigate to the [Amazon SES console](https://console.aws.amazon.com/ses/).
 1. If necessary, select your AWS Region.
 1. Select **Verified identities**.
 1. Select **Create identity**.